amiephipps/css-resources/README.md

 # CSS

 Below are some links that provide visual explanations of these CSS properties.
-Understanding these properties and when to use them, are very important for writing maintainable CSS!
+Understanding these properties and when to use them is very important for writing maintainable CSS!

 ### display: